aeesparza/AdrianaPipeline/README.md

 # The code expects the command-line to provide the script's name, a previously created index (in this case for HCMV NCBI accession NC_006273.2), and 8 paired-end files (based on the 4 transcriptomes split in fastq format.
 Each is less than 1MB)
 # Error comments and exits were added just to identify issues while building this script

+# ADRIANA ESPARZA LUC COMPBIO 483
+# This python wrapper script takes samples of 2 donors and a total of 4 transcriptomes.
+# The command-line used was the following (but may vary based on sample input data): python AE_pywrapperFinal.py HCMVINDEX 30sample_reads_1.fastq 30sample_reads_2.fastq 33sample_reads_1.fastq 33sample_reads_2.fastq 44sample_reads_1.fastq 44sample_reads_2.fastq 45sample_reads_1.fastq 45sample_reads_2.fastq
+# The code expects the command-line to provide the script's name, a previously created index (in this case for HCMV NCBI accession NC_006273.2), and 8 paired-end files (based on the 4 transcriptomes split in fastq format.
+Each is less than 1MB)
+# Error comments and exits were added just to identify issues while building this script

 import sys
 import os
 import subprocess

+directory_name = "PipelineProject_Adriana_Esparza"

+# To create my directory if it doesn't exist (but should exist already)
+if not os.path.exists(directory_name):
+    os.mkdir(directory_name)

+# To move within my directory
+os.chdir(directory_name)

 # To solve PART 2, MAPPING TO INDEX WITH BOWTIE2 AND COUNTING BEFORE/AFTER READS
 def count_aligned_reads(sam_file, mapq_threshold=20): # To count the reads in sam files above a mapq score of 20 *for a 99% confidence level